exhibits: energy, mechanics & physics

 Millwork by Science World, British Columbiaentre

-them to see how they interact.
+Assemble gears in various arrangements and crankthem to see how they interact.
 From simple gear combinations to a planetary gear arrangement.
 A safe and fun way to learn about gears.

 Download a Printable Version (PDF)